WordPress/wordpress-playground/README.md

 ./wasm-build-pipeline.sh
 ```

-It builds a docker image with the necessary tools, creates a local WordPress installation,
+It creates a docker image with the necessary tools, builds PHP as WebAssembly, prepares WordPress files, and bundles it all together.
-and does a few more things.

 If you'd like to customize the packaged WordPress installation, study and update
 the `./wasm-build-pipeline.sh` script accordingly.